 Mike Harris has become world famous for his ability to create billion pound iconic brands.
 Three in fact; Firstdirect, Mercury Communications and Egg plc.
 And until it’s sale to Experian in December 2011, he was also the co-founder and Chairman of semantic digital identity company Garlik.
 Garlik is the only company in the world to have the inventor of the World Wide Web, Tim Berners-Lee, on its advisory board.

-Mike now runs workshops and mentoring programmes for small businesses with high growth potential and for entrepreneurs and innovators with big ideas.
-In December 2012 he co-
+Mike now runs workshops and mentoring programmes for businesses with high growth potential, now focused primarily on FinTechs.

 Mike Harris spent the first 15 years of his career in IT at Midland Bank PLC (now HSBC).
 Having left Midland Bank in 1986 to join technology company Space-Time Systems he returned in 1988 and led the development and launch of Firstdirect – a Midland Bank subsidiary which was the world’s first major telephone bank.
 It was launched in 1989 with Harris as CEO.

 In September 1991 he became CEO of Mercury Communications (the first competitor to British Telecom in the UK) and Chairman of Mercury One to One.
 Mercury Communications was the first Telco in the world to provide integrated competition to an established former monopoly.
 During Harris’s tenure Mercury’s turnover grew from £1bn to over £1.6bn and a consumer brand was established with over 4m customers.
 The Mercury Consumer business was placed in a 51:49 JV with Bell Cable Media in 1997 and the JV sold to NTL for $10bn in 2000 and later went on to become Virgin Media.